 NOTE 2—The Transmit Power Envelope element is always used for TPC for 80 MHz, 160 MHz, or 80+80 MHz operating classes instead of Subband Triplet fields (see 11.39.1 (Basic VHT BSS functionality)).

+An Operating/Subband Sequence field contains zero Subband Triplet fields if all the following conditions are true:

+The Operating Class table number indicated in the Country String field is Table E-4 (see dot11CountryString in Annex C).

+The Channel starting frequency (GHz) column in Table E-4 is greater than or equal to 5.925 and less than or equal to 7.125 for the Operating class indicated in the Operating Class field.

+The Channel spacing (MHz) column in Table E-4 is greater than or equal to 40 MHz for the Operating class indicated in the Operating Class field.

+NOTE 3—Any Operating Triplet field for an Operating Class for which the Channel starting frequency (GHz) column in Table E-4 is greater than or equal to 5.925 and less than or equal to 7.125 can be omitted from the Country element (see 10.22.3 (Operation with operating classes)).

+NOTE 4—The Transmit Power Envelope element is always used for TPC for operating classes in the 6 GHz band instead of Subband Triplet fields (see 26.15.8 (Additional rules for PPDUs sent in the 6 GHz band)).

 The first octet in each Subband Triplet field or Operating Triplet field contains an unsigned integer and identifies the type of field.
 If the integer has a value less than or equal to 200, then the field is a Subband Triplet field.
 If the integer has a value of 201 or greater, then the field is an Operating Triplet field.

 The minimum length of the element is 8 octets.